SocialCognitiveSystems/ButtonFactory/README.txt

 Available uses as request (key,value):

 Multiple values are allowed when separated by pipes, e.g.: "texts":"Ja|Nein|Vielleicht"

+Quotes, semi-colons and square brackets need to be replaced.

 "texts":"[buttontexts]"
 "images":"[absolute paths to images, requires: handles]"